Price

 This is where the tools diverge philosophically.

-Beat the Spin reads page data from sites you're already logged into.
+The Chrome Web Store edition of Beat the Spin reads page data from sites you're already logged into.
 It never stores your passwords, never logs into accounts on your behalf, and never transmits credentials anywhere.
 Your data stays local in your browser.
+Beat the Spin Automate, the separate manual install behind the Unlimited plan, is the edition that signs in and claims for you, and its credentials stay local too.

 Bonus Pilot takes a different approach — it logs into your social casino accounts and collects rewards on your behalf.
 That means the extension handles the login process itself.
 Bonus Pilot states that credentials are stored locally and never sent to their servers, but the extension is actively accessing your accounts rather than passively reading page data.